 When we talk about motivation, many will think that motivation is all about discipline, willpower, and mindset.
-And most people have neglected another important factor that can affect our level of motivation – environment.
-If you want to get and stay motivated, you can create an environment that allows you to do so.
+And most people have neglected an important factor that can affect our level of motivation – the environment.
+If you want to maintain your motivation, you need to learn how to create a supportive environment that keeps you going.

 The team then changed the way how the food was displayed in the cafeteria, and Thorndike called this experiment, “choice architecture”.